SpikeInterface/spikeinterface/doc/modules/metrics.rst

     Metric descriptions:
     {
+    'exp_decay': 'Spatial decay of the template amplitude over distance from the ' 'extremum channel (1/um).
+Uses exponential or linear fit based ' 'on linear_fit parameter.',
-        'peak_to_trough_duration': 'Duration in seconds between the trough (minimum) and the peak (maximum) of the spike waveform.', 'half_width': 'Duration in s at half the amplitude of the trough (minimum) of the spike waveform.', 'repolarization_slope': 'Slope of the repolarization phase of the spike waveform, between the trough (minimum) and return to baseline in uV/s.', 'recovery_slope': 'Slope of the recovery phase of the spike waveform, after the peak (maximum) returning to baseline in uV/s.', 'num_positive_peaks': 'Number of positive peaks in the template', 'num_negative_peaks': 'Number of negative peaks (troughs) in the template', 'main_to_next_peak_duration': 'Duration in seconds from main extremum to next extremum.', 'peak_before_to_trough_ratio': 'Ratio of peak before amplitude to trough amplitude', 'peak_after_to_trough_ratio': 'Ratio of peak after amplitude to trough amplitude', 'peak_before_to_peak_after_ratio': 'Ratio of peak before amplitude to peak after amplitude', 'main_peak_to_trough_ratio': 'Ratio of main peak amplitude to trough amplitude', 'trough_width': 'Width of the main trough in seconds', 'peak_before_width': 'Width of the main peak before trough in seconds', 'peak_after_width': 'Width of the main peak after trough in seconds', 'waveform_baseline_flatness': 'Ratio of max baseline amplitude to max waveform amplitude.
-Lower = flatter baseline.', 'velocity_above': 'Velocity of the spike propagation above the max channel in um/ms', 'velocity_below': 'Velocity of the spike propagation below the max channel in um/ms', 'exp_decay': 'Spatial decay of the template amplitude over distance from the extremum channel (1/um).
-Uses exponential or linear fit based on linear_fit parameter.', 'spread': 'Spread of the template amplitude in um, calculated as the distance between channels whose templates exceed the spread_threshold.'
+    'main_peak_to_trough_ratio': 'Ratio of main peak amplitude to trough amplitude', 'main_to_next_extremum_duration': 'Duration in seconds from main extremum to  next extremum.', 'num_negative_peaks': 'Number of negative peaks (troughs) in the template', 'num_positive_peaks': 'Number of positive peaks in the template', 'peak_after_to_trough_ratio': 'Ratio of peak after amplitude to trough  amplitude', 'peak_after_width': 'Width of the main peak after trough in seconds', 'peak_before_to_peak_after_ratio': 'Ratio of peak before amplitude to peak  after amplitude', 'peak_before_to_trough_ratio': 'Ratio of peak before amplitude to trough  amplitude', 'peak_before_width': 'Width of the main peak before trough in seconds', 'peak_half_width': 'Duration in s at half the amplitude of the peak (maximum)  of the template.', 'peak_to_trough_duration': 'Duration in seconds between the trough (minimum)  and the next peak (maximum) of the template.', 'recovery_slope': 'Slope of the recovery phase of the template, after the  peak (maximum) returning to baseline in uV/s.', 'repolarization_slope': 'Slope of the repolarization phase of the template,  between the trough (minimum) and return to baseline in uV/s.', 'spread': 'Spread of the template amplitude in um, calculated as the distance between channels whose templates exceed the spread_threshold.', 'trough_half_width': 'Duration in s at half the amplitude of the trough (minimum) of the template.', 'trough_width': 'Width of the main trough in seconds', 'velocity_above': 'Velocity of the spike propagation above the max channel in um/ms', 'velocity_below': 'Velocity of the spike propagation below the max channel in um/ms', 'waveform_baseline_flatness': 'Ratio of max baseline amplitude to max waveform amplitude.
+Lower = flatter baseline.'
 }